-INF 385T - Special Topics in Information Science: Concepts & Practices in 3D Printing
+INF 385T - Special Topics in Information Science: Concepts and Practices in 3D Printing

 Graduate standing.
 Additional prerequisites may vary with the topic.